 - Please complete the online application form or contact us to inquire about adopting a specific pet

 - When the application is approved, an Advocates 4 Animals member will contact you and schedule a “meet & greet” with the adoptable pet.
-The “meet & greet” will be held in your home if you are located in Greene, Montgomery or Warren County, OH.
+The “meet & greet” may be held in your home if you are located in Greene, Montgomery or Warren County, OH or the foster home may prefer that you come to their home to meet the adoptable pet.
 If you are located outside of this area, arrangements will be made according to the number/location of volunteers we have at that time.
-We will find a way to make the adoption successful and smooth for you!

-- At the time of the home visit, both the Advocates 4 Animals adoption coordinator and the adoptive family will assess if the pet(s) is a good match for the family/individual adopting the pet.
+- At the time of the meet & greet (potential home visit) both the Advocates 4 Animals adoption coordinator and the adoptive family will assess if the pet(s) is a good match for the family/individual adopting the pet.
 If both parties feel the pet is a good fit, the adoption contract and donation will be collected at that time and the adoption process is complete.

-- Advocates 4 Animals does not adopt to individuals under age 25 under any circumstance.
+- Advocates 4 Animals does not adopt pets to individuals under age 25 under any circumstance.